 Lucas shrugged.

-“I used to say thank you every morning,” he said.
+“I used to say thank you every morning.”

 “For what?”

-“For not being alone.”
-Lucas looked up at him.
+“For not being alone,” Lucas said.
+Then he glanced up.
 “Even when I was.”

 The stone steps still held a little warmth from the day.
-From inside the house came the muffled sound of Olivia laughing at something Ava had said in her sleep.
+Inside the house, laughter drifted faintly down the hallway from a room where Ava had probably said something ridiculous in her sleep.

 Lucas had not arrived to perform a miracle.